This post contains affiliate links. Read more of my disclosure policy here.

 Popup Form: Create a popup form for your website to display during certain times, for example before a visitor exits your site or after a certain amount of time has passed (determined by you).

 Embed Form: You’ve seen those email subscription forms in the sidebar of most blogs?
 Create your own using the embed form option.
-I’ve got these sprinkled all throughout my website, including in my sidebar and at the very bottom of my website.
+I’ve got these sprinkled all throughout my website.

 Subscribe Button: I think this is probably my favorite opt-in because it’s so easy to create and customize.
 Place this anywhere and everywhere on your own site—this makes for a great “download” button for content upgrades/freebies at the bottom of blog posts.